-Securities Lending SERS participates in a securities lending program that directly holds equity and fixed income investments using Goldman Sachs Agency Lending (GSAL) as a third-party lending agent.
-Securities are loaned to independent broker/dealers in exchange for cash collateral equal to approximately 102% of the market value of domestic securities on loan and 105% of the
+Goldman Sachs Agency Lending (GSAL) as a third-party lending agent.
+Securities are loaned to independent broker/dealers in exchange for cash collateral equal to approximately 102% of the market value of domestic securities on loan and 105% of the market value of international securities on loan, with a simultaneous agreement to return the collateral for the same securities in the future.
+At the same time, SERS records a liability for the collateral held in the securities lending program.
+Total net proceeds from GSAL were \$1,194,622 during FY2016.

-At June 30, 2015, SERS had no credit risk exposure on the securities lending collateral because the collateral exceeded the value of the securities loaned.
+At June 30, 2016, SERS had no credit risk exposure on the securities lending collateral because the collateral exceeded the value of the securities loaned.